lacdev/xplorit-backend/README.md

 ***

-## REST API Endopoints Documentation
+## REST API Endpoints Documentation

 Here we can see a detailed explanation of each endpoint on the system and what are the parameters and query strings needed for each one of them.